Non-finitely generated relatively hyperbolic groups and Floyd quasiconvexity: Introduction

 This is our second paper in a series of papers about relatively hyperbolic groups.
 Keeping the same definition of the relative hyperbolicity here we apply however different methods based on the theory of discrete systems of entourages not used in \cite{GePo1}.

 {\bf Acknowledgements.} During the work on this paper both authors were partially supported by the ANR grant ${\rm BLAN}~07-2183619.$ We are grateful to the Max-Planck Institute f\"ur Mathematik in Bonn, where a part of the work was done.
-We also thank the Brasilian-French cooperation grant having supported our work.
+We also thank the CNRS and the Brasilian-French cooperation grant for support.

 The authors are thankful to Wenyuan Yang for very useful remarks and corrections.
+We also thank the referee for a careful reading of our paper and providing us a list of corrections.

-\section{Convergence Groups.}
+\section{Convergence Groups}

 By {\it compactum} we mean a compact Hausdorff space.
-Let $\bsn$ denote the quotient of the product space ${\underbrace{T{\times}\dots{\times}T}}$ by the action of the permutation group on $n$ symbols.
-The elements of $\bsn$ are generalized non-ordered $n$-tuples (i.e. an element may belong to a tuple with some multiplicity).
+Let $\bsn$ denote the quotient of the product space $\underbrace{T{\times}\dots{\times}T}_{\mbox{$n$ times}}$ by the action of the permutation group on $n$ symbols.
+The elements of $\bsn$ are generalized unordered $n$-tuples (i.e. an element may belong to a tuple with some multiplicity).
 Let $\Th^nT$ be the subset of $\bsn$ whose elements are non-ordered $n$-tuples with all distinct components.
 Put $\bden=\bsn\setminus\Th^nT$, the set $\bde2$ is just the diagonal of $T^2$.

 {\bf Convention.} {\it If the opposite is not stated all group actions on compacta are assumed to have the convergence property. }